Home Sweet Home

 Google Home Made Easy

-The core team at Google Home approached us for help educating their consumers.
-Their research showed that a majority of users didn't know what the device was capable of doing.
-Looking closely at their competition, (Alexa) consumers are welcomed to a host of training materials to learn the device.
-Google Home wanted to supply a similar means of education, for both pre-purchase (on desktop) and post purchase training (on mobile via Google Home app).
-Our main challenge was to bring the hands free magic that consumers experience post purchase of the device to pre-purchase consumers.
+The core team at Google Home needed help educating their consumers.
+They found a majority of users didn't know what the device was capable of doing.
+They needed to teach consumers about the product with various use cases.
+Looking closely at some of the competition like Alexa, consumers were welcomed to a host of training materials upon purchasing the product.
+Google Home wanted to provide similar education, for both pre-purchase (on desktop) and post purchase training (on mobile via Google Home app).

 Meet The Magic